videojs/video.js/docs/guides/troubleshooting.md

 </script>
 ```

-Here you might expect the player to be intitialised with the `autoplay` option set, but it will not be.
+Here you might expect the player to be initialized with the `autoplay` option set, but it will not be.
 While Video.js sets up player embeds that have a `data-setup` attribute automatically when the page is loaded, in this case the player will have _already been setup_ in the script tag.
 The `data-setup` option will never be applied.

-This can be more confusing if `videojs('my_video')` is used in an async script as different behaviour will occur def=pending on when the script is executed.
+This can be more confusing if `videojs('my_video')` is used in an async script as different behavior will occur depending on when the script is executed.

 It's better to not use `data-setup` and use the `videojs()` constructor once to set up the player, and/or only use the explicit getter `videojs.getPlayer('my_video')` to get a player reference.